Vitamin

 There's a huge variety of products, but they don't always differ much from what we're used to.
 There are global brands like Kellogg's cereal, Coca-Cola, Nivea moisturizer… and many other local brands as well.
 Many products are different, but only different, not necessarily more innovative.

-Perhaps the most futuristic image is the bullet train.
+Perhaps the most futuristic image is conjured by bullet trains.
 But there are equally fast and comfortable trains in other parts of the world.
-Except private master blaster, which cleans your furico with different jet levels, angles, temperatures, and even plays music... the rest are standard products, but well-made, of better quality, with some more thoughtful details.
-And many variations on the same theme, like the ten types of nail clippers.
+Except for the Master Blaster toilet, which cleans your toilet with different jet levels, angles, and temperatures, and even plays music... the rest are standard fare, but well-made, of better quality, with some more thoughtful details.
+And many variations on the same theme, like the ten types of nail clippers, the seven-story stationery store, and so on.
 After all, we're talking about a country that, despite being relatively small, is home to the most populous city in the world.

 In contrast, tradition is very strong.
 Skyscrapers share space with temples in large cities.
 There are many products with centuries-old aesthetics.
 Because one style doesn't need to overshadow another, there's room for everyone.

 Another point: what works well stays the same for decades.
-I had the opportunity to visit Japan 10 and 20 years ago, and many things they didn't change ANYTHINGThere are several old trains, but they work perfectly well: fast, air-conditioned, and with heated seats.
-TV shows seem to have been left behind in the 1990s.
-The showers are the SAME as they were 20 years ago.
+I had the opportunity to visit Japan 10 and 20 years ago, and many things they didn't change ANYTHINGThere are several old trains, especially in residential neighborhoods and smaller towns.
+TV shows seem to have stopped in the 1990s.
+Many establishments still accept cash only.

 Therefore, Japan does have quite technological aspects, which coexist with ancient and traditional elements.
 Overall, this does not define it as a futuristic country, but rather as a country that has a lot of everything.